marcodiiga/knode/README.md

 Check out the [Wiki page quickstart](https://github.com/marcodiiga/knode/wiki) to learn more.

-KNode is open source software licensed under a permissive BSD license.
+KNode is open source BSD-licensed software.
 Pull requests are welcome to fix bugs and add new features.